• plumbing heating and air alliance member

 1) Company Culture Post

-For example, business owners with military backgrounds can integrate their background through company culture.
+For example, business owners with military backgrounds can integrate their background into company culture, setting expectations for employees and holding one another accountable.

 Example Social Media Post Highlighting Company Culture

 If you are familiar with content marketing, you understand that one piece of content can be used in various ways.
-A great example of this is sharing a blog post on social media.
+A great example of this is repurposing a high-engagement blog post into a social media video reel.

-Crafting engaging, high-quality posts with appealing blog topics will benefit both your website and social media profiles.
+There’s one caveat to repurposing blog content: thin, low-quality blog posts don’t translate to high-engagement video reels.
+Choose engaging, high-quality posts with appealing blog topics to benefit both your website and social media profiles.

 Google Post Showcasing Blog Style Article